karunmehta-aigp/ai-pm-delivery-toolkit/README.md

 Provide options: approve, reject, defer, split into MVP/later phase, or swap equal-priority scope.
 For each option show tradeoffs and residual risks.
 Produce a change-control record with recommendation, decision owner, decision-by date, implementation conditions, baseline updates, communications, and evidence required.
 Do not treat silence or meeting discussion as approval.
 ```

+**Sample output:**
+> Classification: scope change (not a clarification).
+Impact: +3 weeks to critical path, +$40K.
+Recommendation: defer to phase 2 — pending sponsor decision by Wednesday.
 </details>

 <details>